 You would be wrong.

-In a now-famous psychology experiment from the late 1990s, University of Illinois professor Daniel Simons and his collaborator Christopher Chabris filmed two teams of college students — three in white shirts, three in black — passing a basketball.
+In a now-famous psychology experiment from the late 1990s, University of Illinois professor Daniel Simons and his collaborator Christopher Chabris filmed two teams of college students passing a basketball.
 Viewers are asked to count how many times the white team passes the ball.
 About halfway through, a person in a full life-sized gorilla suit walks calmly across the stage.

 After the video ends, the audience is asked: did you see it?
 About half didn’t.